-K1690-1 GFCI RECEPTACLE KIT - Includes one UL approved115V ground fault circuit interrupter duplex type receptacle with cover and installation instructions.
-Replaces the factory installed 115V duplex receptacle.
-Each receptacle of the GFCI Duplex is rated at 20 Amps, the maximum total current from the GFCI Duplex is limited to the 20 Amps.
+K1690-1 GFCI Receptacle Kit - Includes two UL approved 120V ground fault circuit interrupter duplex type receptacles with covers and installation instructions.
+Replaces the two factory installed 120V duplex receptacles.
+Each receptacle of each GFCI duplex is rated at 20 amps, but the maximum total current from each GFCI duplex is limited to 20 amps.
 Two kits are required.
+See the MAINTENANCE section for detailed information on testing and resetting the GFCI receptacle.

 K930-2 TIG Module - Provides high frequency and shielding gas control for AC and DC GTAW (TIG) welding applications.
 Its compact case is designed for easy carrying, complete with a handle.
 High frequency bypass is built in.
-The K938-1 Contactor Kit must be field installed in the TIG Module when used with a Ranger 8.
+The K938-1 Contactor Kit must be field installed in the TIG Module when used with a Weldmark 225.
 Additionally, the K936-3 control cable is required if remote control is used.
 If remote control is not used the K936-4 control cable is required.

-K936-3 Remote Control Cable - Control cable for connecting the K930-2 TIG Module to a Ranger 8 equipped with a K892-1 Remote Kit.
+K936-3 Remote Control Cable - Control cable for connecting the K930-2 TIG Module to a Weldmark 225 equipped with a K892-1 Remote Kit.
 9-Socket to a grounded 115 V plug and a 6 pin MS-connector.
 (Contains circuits 2, 4, 31, 32, 75, 76, 77 and ground)

-K939-1 Docking Kit - For mounting the K930-2 TIG Module unit on top of the Ranger 8.
+K939-1 Docking Kit - For mounting the K930-2 TIG Module unit on top of the Weldmark 225.